7 Best Renters Insurance Companies in Massachusetts of 2026

 Travelers Insurance: Best for Unique Coverage Options

-Travelers Insurance is the oldest renters insurance company on our list, having been founded in 1863 in Hartford, Connecticut.
+Travelers Insurance is our list's oldest renters insurance company, founded in 1863 in Hartford, Connecticut.

 The company issued its first policy the following year, and today, it’s the second-largest property and casualty company in the United States, sitting at #97 on the Fortune 500.

-While the company got its start selling liability insurance for travelers, it now sells a wide array of coverage types, including renters insurance.
+While the company started selling liability insurance for travelers, it now sells various coverage types, including renters insurance.

 We chose it for our list because Travelers offers some unique coverage options that you won’t be able to find anywhere else.